 Resources for coding and computer science for educators are growing at a rapid pace.
 Here are a few of my favorites to get you started!

-- Codesnaps -- Available from Curriculum Pathways, this is ideal for those with only one robot and one iPad.
+- Codesnaps -- Available from SAS, this is ideal for those with only one robot and one iPad.
 Students use tangible, printed coding blocks to build a code.
 Several lesson ideas are available and include connections with language arts, math and science.
 Supported robots include Sphero, SPRK, SPRK+, and Ollie.
 Check out these lesson ideas!

 - Code.org -- Offers a computer science fundamentals curriculum online.
 The curriculum has multiple courses, each with 20 lessons that can be offered as a unit or over the course of a semester.
 You can also find teacher resources and free teacher trainings across the country.